whymidnight/whymidnight/README.md

 ### Hello Bladerunners 👋

+Currently I have a lot of responsibilities, capabilities, well... abilities.

 - 🔭 I alchemise visions into full stack products.
 - 🌱 I’m currently learning how to oxidize soft wares.
 - 👯 I work for some of the most amazing people @ [NATION](https://nation.io).